lightningnetwork/lnd/README.md

   - [X] BOLT 8: Encrypted and Authenticated Transport

 ## Installation
-  In order to build form source, the following build dependencies are
+  In order to build from source, the following build dependencies are
   required:

   * **Go:** Installation instructions can be found [here](http://golang.org/doc/install).